-History at Alderbrook is taught by 8 subject specialists whose areas of expertise cover a wide range of historical periods and themes.
-Our excellent GCSE results are a reflection of the effort and enjoyment that staff and students alike display in their historical studies.
+History at Alderbrook is taught by 4 subject specialists whose areas of expertise cover a wide range of historical periods.
 We are committed to inspiring our students to take an active interest in the history of both Britain and the Wider World during their time at Alderbrook, and on into the future.

 Key Stage 3

 At Key Stage 3 students are placed in mixed ability groups.
 Students cover a range of historical periods that equip them for success in the skills required for their GCSEs.
 Year 7 and 8 follow a chronological study of British and world History.

 Autumn Term 1: Introduction to History / Why did William win the Battle of Hastings?

 Autumn Term 2: How did William Control England? / Why was the Church so important in Medieval England?

 Spring Term 1: The death of Thomas Becket / King John and the Magna Carta

 Summer Term 1: Life in Tudor Britain and the role of Tudor monarchs in British History